mcproger/TelegramBot/README.md

 # Telegram Bot #

 ## In this project I created Telegram Bot, which gives the user latest news about Python programming language from publics and communities from vk.com  ##
+This Bot takes information from vk.com used API VK.
+Yyou can familiarize with it [here](https://vk.com/dev)

 #  #